stratosida/stratosida.github.io/README.md

 ### Assets
 Website links to:
 * images
-* pdf documents for projects
+* documents related to projects